boostorg/redis/README.md

    * I did expect nodejs to come a little behind given it is is javascript code.
 Otherwise I did expect it to have similar performance to libuv since it is the framework behind it.
-   * Go did surprise me: faster than nodejs and liuv!
+   * Go did surprise me: faster than nodejs and libuv!

 The code used in the benchmarks can be found at